superdev0955/VueSample/README.md

 ```
 ## Infrastructure restructuring (reorganization by functional unit and page unit)
 - It must have a register structure that includes low-level components.
+  A directory structure should be created by linking sub-components so that components can be recognized at a glance for each purpose.
 - Along with modularization, components related to UI are selected and used separately.
+  If the upper module is a functional unit rather than a component unit, the structure can be improved by dividing the path by module and configuring the sub-path considering each module as a small project unit.
 - Naming of sub-registries must be regulated and functional units must be made unique.

 ## Naming rules of Component
 - It is better to use one approach for file names.
 (PascalCase, kebab-case, camelCase, snake_case)
+  File names for single-file components must always be pascal case or always kebab case.
+  In the project, the names of vue components are mixed with Pascal case name, Kebab case name, and Camel case name.
+  We should default to Pascal casenames because they work best with the code editor's autocompletion feature, and whenever possible they match how we refer to components in JSX and templates.
+  And in the case of the camel case name, it is an incorrect name that completely violates the naming rules.
 - For components with the same category, a prefix related to the parent must be used.
+  Components that are strongly tied to the parent component should use the name of the parent component as a prefix.
 - For components that are used uniquely, it is better to use them with “The” attached.
 - For sub-registries, different naming rules must be applied for each functional group.
 Import/export the component through index.js.